yinyucheng111/docs/content/rancher/v2.x/en/backups/restorations/ha-restoration/_index.md

 When restoring etcd from a snapshot located in an S3 compatible backend, the command needs the S3 information in order to connect to the S3 backend and retrieve the snapshot.

-> **Note:** Ensure your `cluster.rkestate` is present before starting the restore, as this contains your certificate data for the cluster.

 ```
 $ rke etcd snapshot-restore --config cluster.yml --name snapshot-name \
 --s3 --access-key S3_ACCESS_KEY --secret-key S3_SECRET_KEY \